 Twelve female patients with primary Sjögren's syndrome were administered rituximab.
-They had a median (range) age of 51 (34-69) years and a median (range) disease duration of 8.0 (2-18) years.
-We observed no unexpected toxicities from rituximab therapy.
+They had a median age of 51 years (range 34-69 years) and a median disease duration of 8.0 years (range 2-18 years).
+We observed no unexpected toxicities from the rituximab therapy.
 Modest improvements were observed at week 26 in patient-reported symptoms of fatigue and oral dryness, with no significant improvement in the objective measures of lacrimal and salivary gland function.
 The recovery of blood B cells following the nadir from rituximab therapy was characterized by a predominance of transitional B cells and a lack of memory B cells.
-While blood B cell depletion was associated with an increase in serum BAFF levels, no significant changes were observed in the levels of serum anti-Ro/SSA, anti-La/SSB, and anti-muscarinic receptor 3 autoantibodies or in the blood interferon signature.
+While blood B cell depletion was associated with an increase in serum BAFF levels, no significant changes were observed in the levels of serum anti-Ro/SSA, anti-La/SSB, and anti-type 3 muscarinic acetylcholine receptor autoantibodies or in the blood interferon signature.

 "Considering known treatments (see Fig. 1 for possible areas for intervention), while belimumab (anti-BLyS) is a promising new treatment for SLE; it is unclear whether or not it alters the clonal turnover presented in this work.
 Rituximab (anti-CD20) has no effect on antibody secreting cells, and although it may cause the death of precursor memory cells, it may not be effective at reducing the amount of autoantibody and has shown only modest clinical impact in Sjögren's syndrome to date .
 Epratuzumab (anti-CD22) has been shown to be efficacious in 50% of trial participants with primary Sjögren's in a small phase I/II open label study and may help to reduce auto-stimulation of memory cells. "